-- 1. Written reprimand
+- i.
+Written reprimand

-- 2. Probation, which includes a loss of any scholarship award, loss of present leadership positions, and a bar from seeking future leadership positions for the duration of the probation
+- ii.
+Probation, which includes a loss of any scholarship award, loss of present leadership positions, and a bar from seeking future leadership positions for the duration of the probation

-- 3. Ethical counseling / reflective exercise
+- iii.
+Ethical counseling / reflective exercise

-- 4. Loss of privileges
+- iv.
+Loss of privileges

-- 5. Restitution
+- v.
+Restitution

-- 6. No contact order
+- vi.
+No contact order

-- 7. Required leave of absence, with or without specific conditions that must be met in order for the student to return to the program

-- 8. Suspension for a defined period of time

-- 9. Suspension for an indeterminate period of time, with reinstatement contingent on the completion of specific requirements

-- 10. Expulsion with the opportunity to withdraw
+- vii.
+Required leave of absence, with or without specific conditions that must be met in order for the student to return to the program - viii.
+Suspension for a defined period of time - ix.
+Suspension for an indeterminate period of time, with reinstatement contingent on the completion of specific requirements - x.
+Expulsion with the opportunity to withdraw - xi.
+Expulsion e.
+DECISION f.
+APPEAL

-- 11. Expulsion